jaz8986/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+      - saw 500 and thought it was a server error
+      - looked through the create method and Toy was being called with Toys

 - Update the number of likes for a toy

   - How I debugged:
+      - saw uncaught promise so i thought something might be wrong with the server
+      - the update method was missing a render json

 - Donate a toy to Goodwill (and delete it from our database)